mtr6093/Project4_frontend/README.md

 ## How This App Works

-Navigate to the link listed in this section.
+Navigate to the link listed in the links section below.
 The application will load a home page where a user can navigate to an equipment list.
 Once on the list page the user can add a piece of equipment to track or select a currently listed piece of equipment.
 When a currently entered piece of equipment is selected the page will change to a details page showing the engine hours at last service will be shown for engine oil/filter, hydraulic filter, and fuel filter.
 On the details each of the previously listed items can have the hours changed as well as remove a piece of equipment from the list.

 ### Links and Software Installations